-Spider Veins are small clusters of red, purple, or blue web-like veins.
+Spider Vein Therapy are small clusters of red, purple, or blue web-like veins.
 These can appear anywhere on the body, but are primarily seen on the face, thighs, calves, and ankles.
 Up to half of all women may experience Spider Veins at some point during their life.
 While these unsightly veins normally occur with age, they can also be triggered by pregnancy, hormonal shifts, weight gain, and long hours on the feet.
-Without proper medical treatment, Spider Veins will not go away on their own,
+Without proper medical treatment, Spider Veins will not go away on their own.

 There are two main choices in the removal of Spider Veins: Sclerotherapy and Laser Vein Therapy.
 Both of these treatments can provide excellent results.
 Dr. Hillelson will discuss both options during the consultation appointment, and decide which treatment style will be most effective.

 - Sclerotherapy involves the injection of a medicated solution, deeply into the vein.
 This will displace the blood, making the vein immediately appear lighter.
 The solution will also irritate the lining of the vein so that it will eventually collapse.
 Sclerotherapy is the go-to procedure for Spider Vein Removal however, it can be difficult to use on extremely tiny veins.

 - Laser Vein Therapy uses pulses of concentrated light to coagulate the blood within the targeted vein.
 As this disrupts the blood flow, the vein will no longer function, and therefore will be reabsorbed by the body.
 Spider veins on the face or chest can be well treated with Laser Vein Therapy, although those on the legs may be more resistant.